damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 - the passed values are checked (without them, the function will not execute its logic),
 - a DOM elements are searched if the passed elements are a reference,
-- at the very end, a specific element is searched among others and removed (when there are at least two elements in set)
+- at the very end, a specific element is searched among others and removed (when there are at least two elements in set).

 <br/>

-To understand how to use this helper in practice, below is an example of its use in createElements method of MessengerScreen object (scripts/objects/MessengerScreen.js):
+To understand how to use this helper in practice, below is an example of its use in createElements method of MessengerScreen object:

 ```
+//scripts/objects/MessengerScreen.js file:

       removeElAmongElsFn({
         elementToRemove: elements.img,
         removeFromElements: `[${common.messagesPart}="${this.charMessagesPart}"]`,